On a version of a multivariate integration by parts formula for Lebesgue integrals: Measure-inducing functions

-It is well-known that every right-continuous, non-decreasing function \(f\colon \R\to[0,1]\) with \(\lim_{x\to -\infty} f(x)=0\) and \(\lim_{x\to \infty} f(x)=1\) induces a uniquely determined probability measure \(P\) on the Borel \(\sigma\)-algebra of \(\R\) such that \(P((x,y])=f(y)-f(x)\) for all \(x,y\in \R\) with \(x\leq y\,.\) Dispensing with the assumption of right-continuity, \(P\) is still uniquely determined through \(f\) by
+It is well-known that every right-continuous, non-decreasing function \(F\colon \R\to[0,1]\) with \(\lim_{x\to -\infty} F(x)=0\) and \(\lim_{x\to \infty} F(x)=1\) induces a uniquely determined probability measure \(P\) on the Borel \(\sigma\)-algebra of \(\R\) such that \(P((x,y])=F(y)-F(x)\) for all \(x,y\in \R\) with \(x\leq y\,.\) Dispensing with the assumption of right-continuity, \(P\) is still uniquely determined through \(F\) by

-i.e., the measure of each closed interval is approximated from the outside.
-If \(f\) has bounded variation and is no more assumed to be non-decreasing, then \(P\) defined by \eqref{deffP} is in general a finite signed measure.
-In the case that \(f\) has unbounded variation (but is still bounded), it does not induce a signed measure anymore by \eqref{deffP}.
+i.e., the value of each closed interval is approximated from the outside.
+If \(F\) has bounded variation and is no more assumed to be non-decreasing, then, in general, \(P\) defined by \eqref{deffP} is a finite signed measure.
+However, if \(F\) has unbounded variation (but is still bounded), it does not necessarily induce a signed measure by \eqref{deffP}.